eclipse-project/eclipse-project.github.io/pages/what-we-do/english.md

       - text: Social activities
       - text: Psychosocial services
       - text: Housing
-    content: >
-      We connect the members of our group to other organisations, which can support them in other needs.
-Through our network we can refer them to the following services:
+  - content: We connect the members of our group to other organisations, which can support them in other needs.
+Through our network we can refer them to the following services
     title1: connect with
     title2: organisations and services
-  - content: >
-      In order for the members of our group to not lose their support, when they leave Greece, we are building a network of initiatives all over Europe, which are supporting LGBTI+ refugees.
+  - content: In order for the members of our group to not lose their support, when they leave Greece, we are building a network of initiatives all over Europe, which are supporting LGBTI+ refugees.
 This enables us to refer members of our group to other support networks.